 Harbour Island celebrates juxtaposition.
 As does Eleven.
 So while envisioning the Bahama House experience, a mix of high-low was at play.
 The island is a secret escape for the jet-set.
 Yet it’s also home to approximately 1,500 Brilanders, who have inhabited this quaint island since the 18th century.
 Their pace and influence creates a unique island rhythm—a cadence defined by the natural blend of local culture and island flavor.
 You may spy Robert De Niro en route to Arthur’s for a homemade pastry.
 Or, at the same time, an impromptu Junkanoo parade by locals.
 Unlike some of our hard-charging Eleven experiences, Bahama House embraces island time.
 If you want adventure, we’ll get after it with you.
 But we bet you’ll also slow down.
 Unplug.
 Nap.
 We like to call it #briland.
 Be warned—it’s addicting.

 Harbour Island is famous for fishing.
 And we wouldn’t set up shop unless it’s near the best in the Bahamas.
-While on the island, discover the best flats for go-big or go-home bone fishing.
+While on the island, discover the flats for go-big or go-home bonefishing.

 Deep Sea Fishing

 The island is known best for off-shore fishing.
-Deep sea fish for mahi, wahoo, tuna; bottom fish for snapper and grouper; and spear fish for lobsters and conchs.
+Deep sea fish for mahi, wahoo, tuna; bottom fish for snapper and grouper; and spear lobster and conch.

 A WEEK IN THE LIFE